 In its initiative to promote global awareness and develop 21st century learning skills, the GOA provides extensive, top quality online courses taught by some of the world's finest teachers.
 By utilizing technology in the classroom, students at member schools learn to communicate on a global scale while enhancing their creativity and versatility.

 The GOA also seeks to create a platform for students of diverse backgrounds to interact with one another as they explore and engage in global issues.
-By maintaining a mutual respect while working together collectively, students at members schools are given the opportunity to pursue topics they are passionate about while learning responsibility and independence.
+By maintaining a mutual respect while working together collectively, students at member schools are given the opportunity to pursue topics they are passionate about while learning responsibility and independence.

 To view the GOA course catalog, click here.

 For more information about the GOA, click here.